marctrem/usbarmory-wiki-fork/Secure-boot.md

 **IMPORTANT**: the following commands permanently fuse values in the SoC and are **irreversible**, take extra care in ensuring that the right data is written.

-Now the SHA256 hash generated earlier can be fused (**WARNING**: this is just an example, your hash will differ and should be used in the following commands instead):
+The SHA256 hash generated earlier can be fused as follows (**WARNING**: this is just an example, your hash will differ and should be used in the following commands instead):

 ```
 # syntax: fuse prog [-y] <bank> <word> <hexval> [<hexval>...] - program 1 or